Variables

 Variable Panel Features:

-- Variable List: Shows all variables for the current script
+- Variable List: Shows all variables for the current script, organized by categories

 - Global Marker: icon appears next to global variables